 These priorities (in alphabetical order) are based on the 2017 Impact!
 Texas Needs Assessment.
 Special consideration will be given to programs/projects serving LGBTQ communities outside of urban centers.

-Improving employability of transgender persons
+Improving employment prospects for transgender persons

 Increasing access/reducing barriers to routine health care